Betting on the Grand National Online

 History of the Grand National

-About the Grand National
+About the Grand National for New Zealand Punters

 The Chair is the course's tallest fence with a height of five feet and two inches.
 Foinavon fence is among the smallest fences.
 It gets its name from the 100/1 shot won here in 1967 after avoiding a horrific pile-up.
 Horses must take a sharp left after going over the five-foot barrier.

-About the Grand National
+Why is the Grand National popular?

 How to bet on the Grand National